Wondering what to do on a layover in Toronto? As a Torontonian, I have the inside scoop.

 While I have my favorite things to do in Toronto, there are reasons that tourist attractions become just that: attractions.
 As they develop into an attraction, companies step up to make them easy to do and less expensive.
 Here are a few tourist discounts and ticket information for Toronto that you need to know.

-- Go for tea in the library of one of Canada’s iconic railroad hotels and soak in 19th century charm with 21st century service.
-This could be done in a daytime layover.
+- Afternoon Tea Enjoy this treat under the clock in the lobby of one of Canada's iconic railroad hotels and soak in 19th century charm with 21st century service.
+Offered on weekends, this could be done in a daytime layover.
 Take the UP train to downtown.
 The Fairmont Royal York hotel is directly across from Union Station where the UP train terminates.

 Layover in Toronto: Things Locals Do in Toronto